Bonzi Wells: Capitanes de Arecibo (2009–2010)

-On November 25, 2009 Wells signed a contract with Puerto Rican team Capitanes de Arecibo.
+On November 25, 2009, Wells signed a contract with Puerto Rican team Capitanes de Arecibo.

 In December 2011, Wells signed with the Minnesota Timberwolves, but he did not make their final roster.

 Personal life

 Gawen DeAngelo Wells is named after his father Gawen Wells.
 The nickname, Bonzi, originated from the cravings his mother, Christine Scaife Coleman, had for ice cream bonbons during her pregnancy with him.
 His parents called him "bonbon" until the age of two, and it eventually evolved into what it is today.
 He is the father to three sons, Duane, Gawen and Christian.

 In 2003, Wells shed tears when his hometown Roy C. Buley Community Center named its gymnasium in his honor.
 It is now called the Bonzi Wells Gymnasium.
 As a small child at the community center watching teams get picked for a game from the sidelines "like a cheerleader," his uncle and team captain chose the young Bonzi.
 "I thought he was kidding," Wells recalls, "but he really picked me.
 And I played as hard as I can.
 I can remember that day like it was yesterday and that was the day that really made me want to be one of the best."
 Wells, who donated money to keep the gymnasium from closing its doors, said he did not expect such a reaction, and that he was "doing it for the children."

+Wells left Ball State to enter the NBA before being able to graduate but returned to earn his degree in 2014.
+He would later tell the Naismith Awards that his favorite memory was not one of basketball, but the smile his parents had on their faces when he graduated.

 In 2019, Wells served as a Sports Envoy to China for the U.S. State Department's Sports Diplomacy Office.